valterbarros/working-with-lib-on-angular/README.md

 ng build --watch
 ```

-for app open a new terminal tab and run
+for app open a new terminal tab and run:

 ```
 cd testing-style-guide-lib

 ng serve
 ```